Daniel777-hub/psn-store/README.md

 For more help with Angular CLI, use `ng help` or see the [Angular CLI Command Overview and Reference] page (https://angular.io/cli).

----

-Credits:

-This project was developed with the guidance of Felipe Aguiar from the Dio platform.